-OIA Reference Date of Complaint Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Name of Councillor Number Section 150DZ(1)(a) Section 150DZ(1)(c) Section 150DZ(2) It was noted that the Councillor included that the views were their own personal views and not that of Council.
+APRIL 2020 TO MARCH 2024 COUNC IL TERM OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) It was noted that the Councillor included that the views were their own personal views and not that of Council.
 The article was making comment on matters of public interest which had been subject to previous public debate by another councillor.
 The content of the article appeared to be providing contrary views on topics of public interest and did not meet threshold of amounting to inappropriate conduct or misconduct.
 C/21/00351 1 June 2021 A councillor made comments about budgetary matters in the media that were alleged to be false and misleading in respect of its particulars.
+The OIA dismissed this matter pursuant to section 150X(c)(ii) of the Local Government Act 2009 [the Act] as further dealing with this matter would be an unjustifiable use of resources.
+The statements appeared to be gross oversimplifications of complex budgetary matters but were not false or misleading to the extent that the conduct would amount to misconduct.
+Other elements of the comments amounted to opinion.
 Derek Swanborough C/21/00346 1 June 2021 It is alleged a councillor had breached the ethical standards and abused their position in the renaming of a public space.
-The OIA dismissed this matter pursuant to Not Available
+The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 as the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
+There is sufficient information in the public domain to demonstrate that the decision to rename the public space was a decision of Not Available